-Health and Safety Inspectors are specially trained individuals who walk around restaurants, stores, factories, and other places of business and take notes of what’s going on.
-These people make sure that businesses are following the proper health regulations and protocols so that their workers and customers stay safe.
+Health and Safety Inspectors are specially trained individuals who walk around restaurants, stores, factories, and other places of business and take notes of what’s happening.
+These people ensure that businesses follow proper health regulations and protocols to protect their workers and customers.

 Health and safety inspectors also investigate any accidents that happen in the workplace so they can come up with a plan on what needs to be improved.
 They may inspect food, product, and fire regulations to ensure each business meets federal, state, and local requirements.
 Most inspectors will need to have a great understanding of EPA, OSHA, MSHA, and DOT regulations to make sure businesses are obeying these regulations.
-Health and safety inspectors should have a passion for creating plans and finding solutions to difficult problems.
+Health and safety inspectors should be passionate about creating plans and finding solutions to difficult problems.

 Duties and responsibilities

 - Identify and report data for Client/Project safety, health, environmental, and quality activities

 - Identify and report Client/Project Performance Indicators (KPIs) where health, safety, and quality are concerned

 - Responsible for developing, monitoring, and reporting compliance activities

 - Submits daily reports for review and approval